francesjgonzales/medical-terminology/README.md

 1. Locate Mongoose API endpoint where you will find it in your Postman
 2. Create a script.js file and use a Promise based HTTP client to fetch your data from the API.
 We'll be using Axios for this project.
 3. Use DOM manipulation to show the data in the front-end.
-4. Useful Javascript array methods are filter() to create a new array based on multiple arrays of document, map() to
+4. Useful Javascript array methods are filter() to create a new array based on multiple arrays of document, map() to create a new set of array that calls out a function that provides each element in an array.

 ### Errors: